“Nerry is so dreamy!!!” — graffiti in downtown Boston.

 If you grew up on Cape Cod as I did, of course the Red Sox were the team one rooted for, even though in those days — in the late 50s and early 60s — they were a hapless bunch, with zero pitching.
 The routine on the radio was predictable.
 The Red Sox would go through their line up with pathetic strike outs and easy pop flies to the infield until you finally came around to either Ted Williams or possibly the third baseman Frank Malzone, and then there would be — finally! — a home run or possibly an extra base hit.
 Then the dismal cycle would begin all over again with the rest of the washed out lineup.
 But you were a diehard fan, and there was always next year.

 I just turned 71 years old, and like most old timers, I have a bucket list.
 Guess what?
 I had never once been inside Fenway Park to watch the beloved and certainly endured (in those early years, at least ) Red Sox go at it.
-So last night, I took in my first live game, could actually see the likes of the famed Green Monster up close and personal, and get a feel for the place with my own eyes, as it actual is, not as it is projected on a flat TV screen and related secondhand through the radio.
+So last night, I took in my first live game, could actually see the likes of the famed Green Monster up close and personal, and get a feel for the place with my own eyes, as it actual is, not as it is projected on a flat TV screen or related secondhand through the radio.

 When I handed the old codger taking the tickets my ticket, I mention it was the first time for me at Fenway.
 Without missing a beat, he replied with a heavy emphasis on the last word that was pure Bostonian, that is, more pawk than park: “Welcome to Fenway Pawk!”